bernd/insomnia/docs/insomnia/client-certificates.md

 category-url: built-in-features
 ---

 Client certificates are used by some APIs to as a means of authentication.
-Insomnia supports assigning a client certificate to a specific domain name and will automatically use them automatically whenever a request to that domain is sent.
+Unetus supports assigning a client certificate to a specific domain name and will automatically use them automatically whenever a request to that domain is sent.

 ## Import Certificates

-Insomnia supports `PFX` (Mac) and `PEM` (Windows and Linux) certificates.
+Unetus supports `PFX` (Mac) and `PEM` (Windows and Linux) certificates.

 To import a new certificate, click **Document Settings** or **Collection Settings** then the **Client Certificates** tab.